 Current State of Crypto Adoption in the Netherlands

-However, the road to becoming a crypto-friendly hub hasn’t been without its challenges.
-For example, when Binance applied for regulatory approval in the Netherlands, it was denied by Dutch regulators under the Central Bank’s oversight.
+However, the road to becoming a crypto-friendly hub has seen significant consolidation.
+For example, when Binance applied for regulatory approval in the Netherlands under the previous regime, it was denied by Dutch regulators under the Central Bank’s oversight.
 This denial was due to concerns about compliance and consumer protection.

 As a result, Binance withdrew its services from the Dutch market.
-Similarly, Coinbase faced regulatory scrutiny and was fined €3.6 million by the Dutch Central Bank for failing to comply with domestic regulations.
+Similarly, Coinbase faced regulatory scrutiny and was fined €3.6 million by the Dutch Central Bank for past failures to comply with domestic regulations.

 Crypto Regulations in the Netherlands

 This move was designed to ensure transparency and reduce financial crime in the crypto space.
-Under AMLD V, crypto service providers in the Netherlands must register with the Dutch Central Bank (DNB).
+Under the new framework, the supervisory roles have been split to enhance oversight:

 - Businesses offering exchanges between virtual currencies and traditional fiat currencies.